Gnyan19/email-spam-classifier/README.md

 ---

 ## 🧑‍💻 Author
-Built by **Your Name** as part of an AI/Python Internship application.
+Built by Gnyanprakhash as part of an AI/Python Internship application.

 ---